 - Use correct spelling and grammar.
-To a jury, inattention to such details may demonstrate inattention to care of the patient.
+To a jury, inattention to such details may demonstrate inattention to the care of the patient.

-- Avoid unapproved, personal or informal abbreviations.
+- Avoid unapproved, personal, or informal abbreviations.
 Be aware of recognized dangerous abbreviations and do not use them.

 - Be sure that electronic signatures comply with state and federal regulations.